 A Buyout Gone Bad

-“Barbarians at The Gate” begins with a discussions about merging R.J.
-Reynolds Tobacco Company, a 100+ year-old firm from North Carolina, with Nabisco, one of America’s best known cookie and snack companies.
-The deal went through in April 1986 with a massive $4.9 billion purchase of Nabisco by RJR, putting Johnson atop one of America’s largest corporations.
+The book begins with details about a merger between R.J.
+Reynolds Tobacco Company, a 100-year-old firm from North Carolina, with Nabisco, one of the U.S.'s best-known cookie and snack companies.
+The deal went through in 1985 with a massive $4.9 billion purchase of Nabisco by RJR, putting Johnson atop one of the U.S.'s largest firms.

-But that wasn’t enough for Johnson and others on Wall Street who wanted to take a new approach to RJR Nabisco to cash out big.
-After a dramatic, competitive bidding process, private equity firm Kohlberg Kravis Roberts & Co.
-(KKR) put in a winning $24.5 billion bid for the combined company, netting Johnson over $60 million and putting millions more into the hands of executives, lawyers, and bankers involved in the deal.
+That wasn’t enough for Johnson and others on Wall Street who wanted to take a new approach to RJR Nabisco to cash out big.
+After a competitive bidding process, private equity firm Kohlberg Kravis Roberts & Co.
+(KKR) put in a winning $24.5 billion bid for the merged company, netting Johnson over $60 million and putting millions more into the hands of executives, lawyers, and bankers involved in the deal.

-But the company was never the same.
-It left the deal with $30 billion in debt, a debt load that left the company still buckling under the pressure over a decade later.
-The company ultimately split, back into tobacco and food companies, in 1999.
-Ultimately RJR Nabisco didn’t survive the long-term effects of a leveraged buyout, or LBO.
+The company was never the same.
+It left the deal with $30 billion in debt that left the company still buckling under the pressure over a decade later.
+In 1999, the company ended up splitting back into tobacco and food companies.
+In the end, RJR Nabisco didn’t survive the long-term effects of a leveraged buyout, or LBO.

 Pros and Cons of Wall Street Buyouts

-Not all buyouts go wrong, and most brings pros and cons to companies and investors.
-On the plus side, companies become bigger, more competitive, and ideally more profitable; in some cases, mergers make companies more resilient in a tough industry.
-For example, major telecom company CenturyLink bought up companies like Qwest Communications and Level 3 Communications, giving CenturyLink opportunities for efficiency (you only need one marketing, accounting, and legal department, instead of three), a reach into new markets, and competitive advantage against large rivals like AT&T and Verizon.
+Not all buyouts go wrong, and most bring pros and cons to firms and investors.
+On the plus side, companies become bigger, more competitive, and ideally more profitable.
+In some cases, mergers make companies stronger in a tough industry.
+For instance, major telecom company CenturyLink bought up companies like Qwest Communications and Level 3 Communications.
+This move gave CenturyLink the chance to be more efficient, reach into new markets, and gain a competitive edge against large rivals like AT&T and Verizon.

-But there are downsides, and companies involved in buyouts might also end up saddled with too much debt.
-Further, too much consolidation in any industry hurts consumers by limiting competition and hurts workers by eliminating jobs.
-And combining two poorly performing companies usually leads to a larger poorly performing company.
-The only real beneficiary from the Sears and Kmart merger, for instance, appears to be its high-paid CEO as the company slowly lurches toward liquidation.
+There are downsides, too.
+Firms involved in buyouts might also end up saddled with too much debt.
+Further, too much merging in any sector hurts consumers by limiting competition and hurts workers by taking away jobs.

 A good merger took place in 2005 when Adidas and Reebok came together.
 The two shoe and apparel companies struggled against Nike and others for market share.
-After combining, Adidas-Reebok went from 8.9% market share to 21% market share.
-In this case, the two companies fared far better together than they did on their own, at least in the United States.
+In 2005, Adidas had a 15.0% share of the sports shoe market, and Reebok had just 7.6%.
+In 2006, after combining, Adidas-Reebok reached a market share of 21.7%.
+The two companies fared far better together than they did on their own, at least in the U.S.

-By staying aware of mergers and buyouts involving companies you own, you can better decide if it is a hold or sell.
+By staying aware of mergers and buyouts involving stocks you own, you can better decide whether it is a hold or a sell.
 Just don’t ignore it, as every merger and buyout tends to have a dramatic, long-term impact on every investor.